iLert/docs/integrations/sysdig/outbound.md

 ## FAQ <a id="faq"></a>

-**Are updates for an incident adapted in the corresponding Sysdig Event?**
+**Are updates for an alert adapted in the corresponding Sysdig Event?**

-Yes, the state of the iLert Incident is reflected in the brief description of the Sysdig event, eg \[RESOLVED\] Host compute.infra is DOWN.
+Yes, the state of the iLert Alert is reflected in the brief description of the Sysdig event, eg \[RESOLVED\] Host compute.infra is DOWN.